Does Left and Right Speaker Matter?

 It is not easy to tell if the right and left speakers are out of balance with each other.
 It happens because even if your left and right speakers are out of balance, your music will sound great.

-However, if you closely monitor the sound and listen to it, then you will be able to tell that the sound of your left and Right speaker is mixed up.
+However, if you closely monitor the sound and listen to it, then you will be able to tell that the sound of your left and Right speakers is mixed up.
 However, it is not a major problem.

 You can perform a simple test by wearing your headphones or listening to your speakers carefully while playing audio from YouTube that is made specifically for the left and right stereo sound tests.